BranTregare/CS50-CPP26/README.md

 > ⚠️ *Clang++ 20.1.6 is not fully standard-compliant with C++26 — no compiler is at this time.
 However, it is currently the most portable and practical choice.
 > Older or partially-supported environments will not build this code correctly.*

+> ⚠️ **Note on portability**
+> This code is written and tested using Clang++ 20.1.6 and libc++ 20.1.6.
+> While you are free to use a different toolchain, no guarantees are made about compatibility or correctness outside this configuration.
+> Some features (e.g., `cartesian_product`) are implemented manually due to lack of standard library support.

 ## 🎯 Goals

 * Showcase **idiomatic, modern C++** in the spirit of CS50